Treading the Path to Human Rights

 Keynote: Cultural Perspectives on Women’s Use of Drugs.
 A Feminist Approach to Everyday Drug Use

-Emma Eleonorasdatter, Lecturer in Ethnology at Lund University
+Emma Eleonorasdotter, Lecturer in Ethnology at Lund University

 Panel discussion: Policy, Harm Reduction and Culture

-Participants: Emma Eleonorasdatter, Helga Sif Friðjónsdóttir, Sigrún Ólafsdóttir, Sigurður Örn Hektorsson and Helena Bragadóttir, MSc.
-Psychiatric nurse – Former Team leader in HH Prison Mental Health Team, Iceland
+Participants: Emma Eleonorasdotter, Helga Sif Friðjónsdóttir, Sigrún Ólafsdóttir, Sigurður Örn Hektorsson and Helena Bragadóttir

 18 October